 If you’re on top of your finances enough to be able to settle your loan early (generally before the last two weeks of the term), there is a chance you could receive a rebate of interest – which reduces the overall outstanding balance due.
 This essentially means you’ll pay less interest than was agreed upon upfront.

 If you miss a loan payment, there’s a good chance you’ll be charged a late fee.
 Some providers do not take further action if you’ve only missed a single payment, but it’s good to be aware of this.

 2) Longer repayment time

-If and when a payment is missed, the next payment is generally applied to the oldest amount due prior to your missing the payment.
+If and when a payment is missed, the next payment is generally applied to the oldest amount due before you missed the payment.
 This means that the chance to reduce overall interest and capital is missed; it will therefore take you longer to pay the loan.

 3) Interest build-up

 As well as a longer repayment time, a missed payment can easily lead to a higher rate of interest to pay overall.
 If you stop paying a loan altogether or repeatedly miss payments, you’ll owe more money due to the build-up of penalties, late charges, and increased interest.